What Are Emerging Markets?

 Being invested in multiple countries can help mitigate the risk of something unexpected happening to any single economy.

 The returns from emerging markets might also exceed those found elsewhere.
-If investors can capitalize on the high rate of growth in an emerging market at the right time and avoid any of the potential mishaps, they stand to profit.
+If investors can capitalize on the high rate of growth in an emerging market at the right time and avoid any of the potential mishaps, they could stand to profit.
 Of course timing any market, let alone a more complex and potentially volatile emerging market, may not be a winning strategy.

 Recommended: Pros & Cons of Global Investments